synesthesia/site2019/content/post/2023/2023-03-01-0808-finding-connectors-in-mastodon/index.md

 In the world of technical analysis of social networks, [Valdis Krebs](https://en.wikipedia.org/wiki/Valdis_Krebs) pioneered this work 15+ years ago, and if we were able to do that type of analysis what we might be looking for are people with high [*Betweenness Centrality*](http://orgnet.com/sna.html), i.e. people who sit between otherwise-disconnected groups in the network.

 Regardless of these network topologies, the key point is the behaviour, a connector is someone who joins up others, who [closes the triangle](https://bethkanter.org/close-the-triangle/).
-So perhaps the next level of analysis would be to look at the content of what they post, to see who references other people in their posts.
-This might be an area to explore more  with Steampipe, although I suspect it may be a bit of stretch in terms of my SQL skills :-(

-At a pragmatic level....
+Although someone with more skills and time might pull off some amazing semantic or topological study, in pragmatic terms I am pretty happy with my ad hoc observation that Connectors seem to be "balanced", reflected by posts that show a good mixture of:

+- boosts
+- tagging others
+- sharing links

+What do *you* think?

 [#100DaysToOffload](https://100daystooffload.com/) 24/100